JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

   ```

 - Finally, `render()` displays our text and timer to the screen.
-- This implementation is not ideal..
+- This implementation is not ideal...
 Can you think of why?

 #### Timer-1 (The "Not-Scalable" Way)